Vitamin D and Seasonal Flu

 Vitamin D Deficiency and Glutathione Deficiency

-The current theory is that the flu may be secondary to vitamin D insufficiency.
-Since vitamin D is a precursor of glutathione.
+Since vitamin D from the sun or D3 supplementation is a precursor of glutathione, how does it protect us from the flu?
 Other cofactors like zinc and selenium no-doubt play a part in the big picture.
 Put the pieces together and you may never get sick from the flu ever again.

 Important to Note: Vitamin D supplements may do more harm than help.
 Do not think that just supplementing will help.
 Make sure and read the vitamin D supplement warning study.
+It is essential that you take D3 and you take vitamin K2 so that it is properly used by your body.

 Top 10 Why Questions About Vitamin D and Seasonal Flu